 The Elmton Research Project started back in 2009 and has seen us conduct active research into the prehistoric and Medieval landscape of the modern village.
-For the past four years, the Limestone Journeys Community Archaeology group has been working with us to undertake document and map research, surveying, planning, excavation and finds analysis sessions.
-This phase of the project has now come to an end, although it has provided us with target areas for the next stage.
+Between 2011-15, we worked with the Limestone Journeys Community Archaeology group to undertake document and map research, surveying, planning, excavation and finds analysis sessions.
+This phase of the project has now come to an end, although it has provided us with target areas for the next stage, due to commence in 2016.

 Our recent work at Elmton has involved research into the Medieval village, church and possible castle site.
 Over the last three years we have carried out fieldwork including geophysical surveying, test-pit excavations and a larger, open-trench excavation in the summers of 2013 & 2014.

-2015 has so far seen us work with find specialists to analyse the flints and cherts recovered during the 2014 season, and our recent research written up and published (available as a free download under the ‘publications’ page).
+2015 saw us work with find specialists to analyse the flints and cherts recovered during the 2014 season, and our recent research written up and published (available as a free download under the ‘publications’ page).